 On ElephantSQL you can always spread your data across multiple data centers and cloud providers.
 You can ensure that your data is always accessible and maximizing uptime by adding a follower to your database.
-A follower is a read-only copy of the master database but it can at any time be promoted to accept new writes and updates.
+A follower is a read-only copy of the leader database but it can at any time be promoted to accept new writes and updates.
 It will be a hot-standby ready to take over if you main database crashes.
-When data is modified and committed on the master database the changes are streamed to the follower databases.
+When data is modified and committed on the leader database the changes are streamed to the follower databases.
 You can view your followers and add followers from the Control Panel of your instance.

 The follower will be promoted automatically by ElephantSQL in situations where the primary database becomes corrupted or unavailable.
 Failover is set to 30 seconds.
 Of course is manual failover also available.
 The follower to a database (in AWS) is physically located in a different availability zone (AZ), to protect against AZ-wide failures.

 It's important to reconnect the clients when they are being disconnected during failover.
-During failover is the DNS records for the master and follower updated so make sure your clients create new connections if connection is lost, This is handled differently in different client libraries.
+During failover is the DNS records for the leader and follower updated so make sure your clients create new connections if connection is lost, This is handled differently in different client libraries.
 Some libs need to create a new connection while other client libraries are handling the failover.

 For dedicated plans only